 In colleges and institutions of Ayurveda , only a relevant portion of the Samhita (texts of Ayurveda) is being taught in the form of syllabus.
 Guru Shishya Parampara of RAV facilitates the students to study the whole text to get adequate knowledge of Samhita and its Teeka (commentary).
 On the other hand it also gives an opportunity to learn and master the traditional skills of Ayurvedic clinical practice.
 During the training period , shishyas get sufficient time for practical learning, interaction and discussion with their teachers on various issues selected for study.

-Vidyapeeth runs following two courses under the ambit of ‘Guru Shishya Parampara’
+Vidyapeeth runs following course under the ambit of ‘Guru Shishya Parampara’

 1- Certificate of Rashtriya Ayurveda Vidyapeeth (CRAV)